bitrise-io/devcenter/_articles/getting-started/signing-up/signing-up-with-email.md

    ![](/img/check-your-inbox.png)

-   If you haven't received a confirmation email, click the **Resend confirmation email** button you see at Step 4.
+   If you haven't received a confirmation email, click the **Resend confirmation email** button.
 5. Click `Confirm my account` which takes you to your Bitrise Dashboard.

    ![](/img/add-your-first-app.png)